Assessment Architecture

 It is a way of structuring assessment at UNE that splits all assessment tasks into two categories:

-• Learning Tasks: Also known as "Lane 2" tasks.
-Open tasks designed to help you learn, practice, and develop skills.
+- Learning Tasks: Open tasks designed to help you learn, practice, and develop skills.
+(You may also hear Learning Tasks referred to as "Lane 2" tasks in some contexts)

 2. When do these changes start?

-The new assessment architecture officially comes into effect for units delivered from Trimester 1, 2026.
-Between now and then, you may see some unit information in the UNE Handbook being updated, but the new assessment structure does NOT apply to units in Trimester 3, 2025.
+The new UNE assessment architecture officially comes into effect for units delivered from Trimester 1, 2026.
+Between now and then, you may see some unit information in the UNE Handbook being updated, but the new assessment architecture does NOT apply to units in Trimester 3, 2025.

 3. Can I use GenAI (like Madgwick Student or ChatGPT) in my assessments?